New Job Mortgage | Can you get a mortgage in a new job? Yes

 What if it’s my very first job?

-There are a few lenders that will accept your new job only if you’ve been employed continuously elsewhere for six months.
+There are a few lenders that will accept your new job only if you’ve been employed continuously elsewhere for 6 months.
+This gives some people more options, but 6 months of previous employment is not a necessity.

 Does my occupation or industry affect a new job mortgage?